 Over 40 years ago, Garden Court Chambers was founded on a commitment to promote fundamental human rights and freedoms.
 These principles are reflected throughout our international and transnational work, and embodied in our motto, ‘Do right, fear no-one’.

-- Investigations into and claims arising out of deaths and serious ill treatment
+- Investigations and claims arising out serious ill treatment

 - Trafficking and modern slavery